mend/renovate-ce-ee/docs/configuration-gitlab.md

 #### Bot Server setup

-The server setup for WhiteSource Renovate for GitLab is essentially the same as for GitHub Enterprise, so you can look at those examples.
-WhiteSource Renovate needs only a low-mid range server with Docker capabilities (e.g. 1 VCPU with 3.75GB of RAM).
+The server setup for Mend Renovate for GitLab is essentially the same as for GitHub Enterprise, so you can look at those examples.
+Mend Renovate needs only a low-mid range server with Docker capabilities (e.g. 1 VCPU with 3.75GB of RAM).

 ## Configuration

-#### WhiteSource Renovate environment variables
+#### Mend Renovate environment variables

-WhiteSource Renovate requires configuration via environment variables in addition to Renovate OSS's regular configuration:
+Mend Renovate requires configuration via environment variables in addition to Renovate OSS's regular configuration:

-**`ACCEPT_WHITESOURCE_TOS`**: Set this environment variable to `y` to consent to [WhiteSource Renovate's Terms of Service](https://renovate.whitesourcesoftware.com/terms-of-service/).
+**`ACCEPT_WHITESOURCE_TOS`**: Set this environment variable to `y` to consent to [Mend Renovate's Terms of Service](https://renovate.whitesourcesoftware.com/terms-of-service/).

 **`LICENSE_KEY`**: This should be the license key you obtained after registering at [https://renovate.whitesourcesoftware.com/on-premises/](https://renovate.whitesourcesoftware.com/on-premises/).